Morgan Horse: The Ultimate Guide to an Iconic Breed

 Morgans can range from $1,000 to $5,000.
 A horse's price depends on its age, health, training, and pedigree.
 You can buy them from breeders, shelters, or at local auctions.
 There are lots of organizations dedicated to preserving the breed.
 The American Morgan Horse Association (AMHA) and Morgan Horse Club offers mentor, competition, and breeding programs.
 They also oversee ranch networks for proud Morgan owners across the nation.

 The organization offers different levels of membership — registration in the organization provides members with access to these resources for an annual fee.
-Similarly, there are regional clubs that help support Morgan horse owners.
+Similarly, there are regional clubs that help support Morgan owners.
 In California, the Sacramento Valley Morgan Horse Club works in conjunction with the American Morgan Horse Association to promote breeding.
 They host their own shows and offer special horse sales for members of the club.

 More About This Horse Breed